Austin Riley Player Props: Braves vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have a 4.30 team ERA that ranks 16th across all MLB pitching staffs.
+- The Diamondbacks have the 18th-ranked team ERA across all league pitching staffs (4.31).

-- Diamondbacks pitchers combine to surrender 66 total home runs at a clip of 1.1 per game (to rank 18th in baseball).
+- Diamondbacks pitchers combine to allow 67 total home runs at a rate of 1.1 per game (to rank 18th in baseball).

-- Nelson makes the start for the Diamondbacks, his 12th of the season.
-He is 2-2 with a 5.37 ERA and 37 strikeouts in 57 2/3 innings pitched.
+- Gallen makes the start for the Diamondbacks, his 13th of the season.
+He is 7-2 with a 2.72 ERA and 82 strikeouts in 72 2/3 innings pitched.

-- In his most recent time out on Monday against the Colorado Rockies, the right-hander threw five innings, allowing five earned runs while surrendering eight hits.
+- His last time out came on Wednesday against the Colorado Rockies, when the right-hander tossed six scoreless innings while allowing five hits.

-- In 11 games this season, the 25-year-old has a 5.37 ERA and 5.8 strikeouts per nine innings, while giving up a batting average of .291 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.